-Available data describe E. saccharina as a major pest of sugarcane belonging to the order Lepidoptera and the family Pyralidae [11,14].
+Available data described E. saccharina as a major pest of sugarcane belongs to the order Lepidoptera and the family Pyralidae [11,14].
 Apart from sugarcane which is the main host, the pest has also been reported to infest maize, sorghum, and sedge grasses [15].
 Recorded damage and subsequent losses estimated at 0.5 tons/ha by E. saccharina is associated with insect’s efficacy in infecting sugarcane whereby one E. saccharina adult can lead to infection of up to 100 cane stalks on average per season [16,17].
 Given its economic significance in sugarcane production, the infestation with E. saccharina in sugarcane fields prompted the growers and researchers to suggest and apply many management practices against the pest notably insecticide spraying, rotation of sugarcane cropping with non-host plants such as leguminous crops, use of healthy sugarcane planting materials, use of push-pull technique, and biological control using parasitic wasps namely Cotesia flavipes, and Xanthopimbla stemmator that have been proven to parasitize E. saccharina in the field [11,18,19,20].
 Despite the effective use of the mentioned techniques whether singly or in combination none of them were exerted significant reduction of the pest to an economically tolerable level.
 Such ineffectiveness of the management techniques against E. saccharina accelerated the need for in-situ studies of the pest to explore alternation options inclusive of the Sterile Insect Technique (SIT) [19,20,].
 The possibilities of mass-rearing the insect in the laboratory to produce enough individuals for the SIT captured interests of many researchers [21,22].
 Thus, the development of artificial diet was observed to be an essential requirement for the SIT option to work [23].
 The diet ensures the production of insect pests with quality traits that out-compete the wild population [21].
 The quality traits include: insects with large body size, high fertility and fecundity rate, high rate of reproduction and hence a high intrinsic rate of natural increase, high flight ability, and increased activity for energy metabolizing enzymes [24].
 Additionally, artificial diets are much preferred to natural foods of an insect because their availability is guaranteed when required while natural foods (sugarcane) may not be found because of variations in growing seasons, as well as countless difficulties during insect collections.
 Regardless of the importance of diets in mass rearing of insects for the success of SIT, still, the comprehensive studies explaining the influence of the developed diets on the quality traits specifically to E. saccharina are limited.
 Unlike the many detailed studies describing the diet development for other insect pests, such as Anastrepha ludens, Cydia pomonella, Helicoverpa zea, Epiphyas postvittana and Tephritid fruit flies limited knowledge exists on E. saccharina’s artificial diets.
 Studies that address the formulation and resultant effect of artificial diets developed for mass rearing of E. saccharina are incomparably meagre despite the economic importance of the pest in sugarcane production.
 The fact that E. saccharina has been confirmed to be susceptible to ionization which qualified the pest for SIT application, suggests the crucial significance of reviewing the status of diet development for mass rearing to establish the available research gaps for scientists to work on with ultimate target of improving the quality traits for eventual success of SIT application on E. saccharina.